-The first time I noticed the heartbreaking truth
+The first time I noticed the Showgirl is missing from Las Vegas

 In 2018, I took a road trip with my family to LA to visit Disneyland for the first time as a whole family since 2008.
 It was always a road trip, as it is (supposedly) cheaper and my dad is afraid to fly—never been on a plane in his life!!